 Through crafting interdisciplinary approaches, the Studio Laboratory aims to investigate the larger importance of societal fluctuations as they influence the built environment in the context of time and space.

-The Environmental Design research agenda aims to improve on and contextualize climate-responsive architecture.
+The Tropical Design research agenda aims to improve on and contextualize climate-responsive architecture.

 Attention to tropical design in the Philippine context saw its heyday in the 1980s, as a response to the global energy crisis.
 With a renewed global focus on sustainability, the Integrated Graduate Program hopes to build on the gains of that the response to the energy crisis by encompassing sustainability issues.

-Researches under Tropical Design will cover a wide range of issues that bear on how buildings can be made livable and sustainable in Philippine tropical conditions.
+Researches under Tropical Design (under the Environmental Architecture Studio Laboratory) will cover a wide range of issues that bear on how buildings can be made livable and sustainable in Philippine tropical conditions.
 The topics for investigation will cover:

 - > Technological issues – building materials, components and systems;